-3 sem hrs cr.
-This course addresses the structure and function of the judicial system and the major problems and needs of the judicial segment of the criminal justice system.
+3 sem hrs cr This course addresses the structure and function of the judicial system and the major problems and needs of the judicial segment of the criminal justice system.
 Major emphasis is placed on the basic concepts of criminal law and administration.
+This course may include proctored exams Page | 338

 Formerly/Same As (Formerly CJA 2110)Transfer (UT) or Non Transfer Course (UN): UT